Position

 Responsibilities:

-• Develop and implement engaging lesson plans aligned with the curriculum.
+• Develop and implement lesson plans and educational activities that align with the school's curriculum and goals.

-• Create a positive and inclusive classroom environment.
+• Create a supportive and inclusive classroom environment that encourages active participation and respect for diversity.

 Qualifications